 Coulombic efficiency and voltage efficiency.

-Electrical Characteristics of the Lead-acid Cell:
+Electrical Characteristics of the Lead-Acid Cell:

 Including voltage profiles during charging and discharging.